 nametree

-Warrior baby names
+Warrior names

 Alessia defender, helper (from Greek alexein via Alexia/Alexis)